dirkkelly/dirkkelly/content/blog/moving-forward-in-2020.md

 You are not the real holder of power in this system, you are as equally a victim as me.
 On a long enough timeline everything returns to zero.

 You do have some private capital though, or at least fundamental decision making power over that allocation of capital.
-What you are doing with that private capital though is, at this point in time, knowing what it is we do, scientifically, about where we are, extremely immoral.
+What you are doing with that private capital is, knowing what it is we do at this point about where we are, extremely immoral.

 You are a good person, you have a heart that has grown through adversity, you have taken on a world built against you and yet you have still carved our a relatively safe place in this world.
 I love you, even though I don't show it very well, you must know I really do love you.